My lab has openings for computational post-doctoral positions. Please click here for more information.

 The Things I Do

 Advised by Drs.
 Jonathan Pritchard and Nancy Cox, in 2006 I received my Ph.D. in Human Genetics at the University of Chicago.
 As a post-doctoral research fellow from 2006-2009, I worked with Drs.
 David Altshuler and Mark Daly at the Center of Human Genetics Research at Massachusetts General Hospital.
 From 2009 until September of 2011, I remained at the Broad Institute of Harvard and MIT as a Research Scientist.
-In September of 2011, I joined the faculty ranks of the Departments of Pharmacology and Genetics at the University of Pennsylvania Perelman School of Medicine as an Assistant Professor.
+In September of 2011, I joined the faculty ranks of the Departments of Systems Pharmacology and Translational Therapeutics and Genetics at the University of Pennsylvania Perelman School of Medicine as an Assistant Professor.
 I am also a member of the Institute for Translational Medicine and Therapeutics and the Penn Center for Bioinformatics.

 A current copy of my CV can be found here: [PDF-SEP16]